 Walter Lembi was a big thinker—an innovator of the first degree.
 In the early ’90s, he was looking for a better way to track his real estate investments.
 Walt, who was always five steps ahead, thought to himself, “Computers are the wave of the future!
 There has got to be a way to leverage computers and get rid of all these paper files!”
-So he went to the Apple store in San Mateo, California, and purchased his first Mac.
+So he went to the computer store in San Mateo, California, and purchased his first Mac.

 Immediately frustrated with trying to figure out how to use his new computer, Walt searched the yellow pages for “Computer Training” and found a training center on Market Street.
 He then dragged two of his kids to an “Introduction to Mac” class.
 Within the first 30 minutes of sitting in a sterile environment with a boring instructor who was reading from a manual, Walt thought to himself, “There has got to be a better way.
 Computer training should be exciting, taught by individuals who are passionate about helping beginners get comfortable using new technology.”

 So, like many great entrepreneurs, Walt created Learnit to solve his own challenge, which in this case, was a more efficient way to manage his real estate portfolio.

 A training disruption

 From the get-go, the vision for Learnit was to make computer training fun, affordable, and delivered in a welcoming environment, or as Walt would say, “Learnit needs to be a cool place where people want to hang out.”